 Almost all fabric is made from weaving threads together.
 This weaving technique means that the fabric has a grain.
 The grain will affect how the fabric moves as it's pulled.
-If you want to learn to sew garments that really fit correctly you'll need to understand not only how to find the grain but how it affects the fabric.
-Sewing against the grain can mean you fabric is trying to go in a direction it doesn't naturally like to go in.
+If you want to learn to sew garments that really fit correctly, then you'll need to understand not only how to find the grain but also how it affects the fabric.
+Sewing against the grain can mean your fabric is trying to go in a direction it doesn't naturally like to go in.
 Following the grain will help your fabric look and wear the best.

-Fabric grain also affects they way fabric will hang and drape.
+Fabric grain also affects the way fabric will hang and drape.
 It's easy to figure out where the grain in a fabric is.
-To figure out where the grain is to pull your fabric in several directions.
+To figure out where the grain is, pull your fabric in several directions.
 The direction with hardly any stretch is the direction of the grain.

 Types of Fabric Grain